 - Get to bed by midnight every night.
-I can read in bed if I want, but I usually end up feeling tired pretty quickly when I do that, much more so than if I’m up and about.
+I can read in bed if I want and I usually end up feeling tired pretty quickly when I do that, much more so than if I’m up and about.
 In order to facilitate this bedtime commitment, I will get off my computer by 11:30 p.m. at the latest (and preferably much sooner!).
 Note: I didn’t do this tonight, as I want to get this post out when I said I would, but I’m definitely going to start!

 I wrote this post on and off over the course of three days, so as I’m finishing it, it’s now my birthday!
-To start things off right, I just went and deleted my “active sites” folder without even peeking at its contents!
-How’s that for starting my 50’s out on a positive note?
+To start things off right, I just deleted my “active sites” folder without even peeking at its contents!
+How’s that for starting out my 50’s on a positive note?
 Perhaps this is the start of my being more decisive and self-assured.
 Next up… caring less about the opinions of others and doing what’s right for me.
 Maybe this upcoming decade that I was so afraid of will be the best decade of my life, when I can finally be happy and free.
 Others have told me that was true for them, so I’m hopeful it will be the same for me, too!

 Now I’d like to hear from you!
 Here are a few questions to spark your thoughts: